VictorHerbert/LovelyDialogs/README.md

 ### LovelyDialog

 Not acessible by default, but all other classes inherits from it.
-It holds the parameters of the base dialog, colors, etc.
+It holds the parameters of the base dialog, colors, etc. All of the dialog types can use the following parameters

+#### Parameter Table

 | Parameter | Type | Description |
 | --- | --- | --- |